deavid/lprfl/src/003A_setup.md

 (By the way, if you want to be a developer, you also need to make the terminal your friend)

 That will be all we need to do.
-Congrats! you installed Rust in your machine!
+Congrats!
+You installed Rust in your machine!

 > `Chapter 1.1 - Installation` of the Holy Book contains the installation instructions.